LouHenryAlvarez/jackbox/README.md

 ### Injector Versioning

 One of the most valuable properties of injectors is Injector Versioning.
-Versioning is the term used to identify a feature in the code that produces an artifact of injection which contains a certain set of methods with their associated outputs and represents a snapshot of that injector up until the point it's applied to an object.
+Versioning is the term used to identify a feature in the code that produces an artifact of injection which contains a certain set of methods with their associated outputs, and represents a snapshot of that injector up until the point it's applied to an object.
 From, that point on the object contains only that version of methods from that injector, and any subsequent overrides to those methods are only members of the "prolongation" of the injector and do not become part of the object of injection unless some form of re-injection occurs.
 Newer versions of an injector's methods only become part of newer objects or newer injections into existing targets.

 **Note: One important thing to remember about versioning is that it refers to re-definitions of methods in newer prolongations of the same injector and the relationship those methods have to the other members of the version and to client code.**